Revision: November 13, 2023

 - Any contestant has the right to protest another team if they feel the rules may have been broken.
 The protest must be filed in writing with the tournament director no later than 30 minutes after the close of tournament fishing hours.
 If possible get verification, (picture, witness, etc.).

-- Any team that has been disqualified by the weighmaster or their tournament staff has the right to file a protest.
+- Any team that has been disqualified by the BOD has the right to file a protest.
 The protest must be filed in writing no later than 30 minutes after being notified of the disqualification.

-- A three-person protest committee shall be appointed by the weighmaster at the tournament unless the protest is against the weighmaster in which case, the Chairman or their designate will appoint the protest committee.
+- A three-person protest committee shall be appointed by the Chairman or designate at the tournament unless the protest is against the Chairman, in which case, the vice-chairman or designate will appoint the protest committee.
 The Protest Committee will convene to hear both sides of any protest.
 The decision of the protest committee shall be final in all cases.